raspberrypilearning/editor-rocket-launch/en/step_8.md

 ## Now run your code

-Run your program and you should see lots of grey circles in random places at the bottom of the rocket.

 <div class="c-project-output">
 ![Circles with stoke - smoke effect.](images/rocket_lotscircles.png)
 </div>

-Confirm the observable result.
+Run your code and check that lots of grey circles appear in random places at the bottom of the rocket.